-THE 2020 SHOW APPLICATION is NOW OPEN
+THE 2020 SHOW APPLICATION is CLOSED.

 The 44th Annual Philadelphia Museum of Art Craft Show, a juried exhibition and retail sale, will be held at the Pennsylvania Convention Center from November 6-8, 2020, with a Preview Party on Thursday, November 5.
 The jury will accept 195 craft artists.